 For "food for humans," the Dietary Supplement and Health Education Act (DSHEA) of 1994, exempts, for instance, substances from regulation as food additives or drugs if the product meets the definition of a dietary supplement.
 For food for animals, the agency's assessment of the law is that it does not apply to animal food, including pet food.
 This assessment was published in the Federal Register on April 22, 1996 (61 FR 17706).
 Thus, there is no "dietary supplement" regulatory classification for animal food substances and products.
 They are considered either "foods" or "new animal drugs" depending on the intended use (see below).
 The regulatory status of a product is determined by CVM on a case-by-case basis, using criteria provided in Guide 1240.3605.

-FDA carries out its responsibility for the regulation of animal food in cooperation with State and local partners through a variety of mechanisms: cooperative agreements, contracts, grants, memoranda of understanding and partnerships.
-For instance, FDA cooperates with the Association of American Feed Control Officials (AAFCO) and the States for the implementation of uniform policies for regulating the use of animal food products.
-This includes the establishment of uniform feed ingredient definitions and proper labeling to ensure safe use of animal foods.
+FDA carries out its responsibility for the regulation of animal food in cooperation with State and local partners through a variety of mechanisms such as cooperative agreements, contracts, grants, memoranda of understanding, and partnerships.
+For instance, FDA cooperates with the Association of American Feed Control Officials (AAFCO) and the States for the implementation of uniform policies for regulating the use of animal food products, including the establishment of uniform feed ingredient definitions and proper labeling to ensure safe use of animal foods.
 The ingredient definitions are important because animal foods and ingredients must be correctly and truthfully labeled when they enter commerce.
 Although FDA has the responsibility for regulating the use of animal food products, the ultimate responsibility for producing safe and effective animal food products lies with the manufacturers and distributors of the products.

 The basis for a food additive regulation is an approved animal food additive petition.
-Use of a food ingredient that is neither GRAS nor an approved animal food additive can cause a "food" to be adulterated, which cannot be legally marketed in the United States.
+Use of a food ingredient that is neither GRAS nor an approved animal food additive can cause a "food" to be adulterated and the food cannot be legally marketed in the United States.
 Section 409 of the FD&C Act sets forth the statutory requirements for approval of a food additive.

 Under section 409(c)(3) of the FD&C Act, FDA is not to approve a food additive petition if a fair evaluation of the data fails to establish that the proposed use of the food additive, under the conditions of use to be specified in the regulation, will be safe.
 Only if the petitioner meets this burden can the food additive be approved.
-Regulations, which apply specifically to food additives in animal foods, are published in Title 21 CFR 570.
-Part 571 describes the kinds of data that should be submitted by the petitioner and the required format for the petition itself.
+Food Additive Petitions for Animal Food, which apply specifically to food additives in animal foods, are published in Title 21 CFR 570.
+Part 571 describes the kinds of data that the petitioner should submit and the required format for the petition itself.
 While the actual content may vary from petition to petition, depending primarily on the composition of the animal food additive and its intended use, each of the following subject areas should be addressed:

 a) human food safety;